MSTC-DA-IICT/MSoC-2026-Data-Science-ProblemsSet/Week 4/Problem Set 1/README.md

 # Expected Learning Outcomes

-After completing this problem set, students will be able to:
+After completing this problem set, You will be able to:

 * Create and manipulate DataFrames.
 * Select and filter data efficiently.